 What is Wired Equivalent Privacy (WEP)?

-In this article, I will discuss WEP.
+In this article, We will discuss WEP.
 What is WEP?
-WEP is Wired Equivalent Privacy.
-As the name indicates, this encryption protocol helps in securing integrity and confidentiality of data in a wireless network.
+WEP stands for Wired Equivalent Privacy.
+As the name indicates, this encryption protocol helps in securing the integrity and confidentiality of data in a wireless network.

 Important features of WEP

 WEP uses the Rivest Cipher 4 (RC4) algorithm to provide encryption and decryption mechanism.
-RC4 is symmetric stream cipher which uses the same static key (also called WEP key) for all types of encryption.
-RC4 is considered as weak algorithms by researchers.
+RC4 is a symmetric stream cipher that uses the same static key (also called WEP key) for all types of encryption.
+RC4 is considered a weak algorithm by researchers.